DevOpsBootcamp/website/source/10_dns.rst

 They don't run code (well, they kinda do)

 * PHP, Python, Ruby, C don't run in your browser
-* Seperate servers (usually) run that code, and send text data to the web server to send to you
+* Seperate servers (usually) run that code, and send the output of the code to the web server to send to your browser
 * Sometimes those seperate servers are web server modules

 .. note:: Apache modules generally run in the apache process itself